PyramidTechnologies/escpos/layout.rst

        - Sets the horizontal and vertical motion units to approximately 25.4/x mm {1/x"} and approximately 25.4/y mm {1/y"}, respectively.

         - When x = 0, the default value of the horizontal motion unit is used.
-        - When y = 0, the default value of the horizontal motion unit is used.
+        - When y = 0, the default value of the vertical motion unit is used.
         - When x > 204, the default value of the horizontal motion unit is used.
-        - When y > 204, the default value of the horizontal motion unit is used.
+        - When y > 204, the default value of the vertical motion unit is used.

        - The horizontal direction is perpendicular to the paper feed direction and the vertical direction is the paper feed direction.
        - The horizontal and vertical motion units indicate the minimum pitch used for calculating the values of related commands